prehmieren/Speech-Text/README.md

-This is a voice recognition web app by using SpeechRecognitionEvent on JavaScript ** for Thai and German language **
+This is a voice recognition web app by using SpeechRecognitionEvent on JavaScript <br>
+** for Thai and German language **